 Absolutely.
 Whenever someone slips and falls, or trips and falls, there’s a chance it was because of some hazard or obstacle that shouldn’t have been there.
 If that’s the case, the property owner (or business) may be liable for the injury.
-And that means you have the right to sue to recover money for your slip and fall.
-However, a full-fledged lawsuit often isn’t necessary.
+That means you have the right to sue to recover money for your slip and fall.
+A personal injury lawyer can help you decide whether you’re ready to sue.

 Whether you can sue (or need to) will depend on: